user-a970/python-oop-pricing/01 First Implementation/README.md

 f( X<sub>0</sub>e<sup>(&mu; - &sigma;<sup>2</sup>/2)T + &sigma; &radic;T x</sup> )

 We do this many times and calculate the average.
+Ito's solution means we don't have to simulate the full trajectories &omega;<sub>i</sub> of the particles.
+We can generate realizations at time T of the diffusion process.

 ## Model Features